dbaldridge-lab/htcf/vscode_R.md

 Run a line by or selection using `CMD + ENTER`.

 ## Troubleshooting
-### How do I make this work with a different r installation?
+### How do I make this work with a different R installation?
 1. Install R using spack (it has already been installed in the lab spack instance using the following commands):
 ```
 spack create env r_430